sirouk/Your-IPTV/README.md

 - Check if streams work in VLC player
 - Some streams may require specific regions/VPN
 - Check the console for error messages
+- Run `npm run test:streams` to diagnose issues

 ### No channels showing
 - Verify the M3U playlist format is correct
 - Check if the M3U URL returns valid data
 - Look for parsing errors in the console

+### SSL Certificate Issues
+- Ensure your domain DNS is properly configured
+- Check that port 80 is open for Let's Encrypt verification
+- Verify DNS TXT records are propagated (for DNS challenge)

 ## Development